 - At least one year of cumulative teaching experience.
 This may include experience as TA, or workshop/bootcamp instructor.

 - Must meet SACSCOC accreditation requirements stated in C.S.
 3.7.1 (www.sacscoc.org (faculty credentials))

 - Ability to teach introductory biology and/or environmental sciences courses and contribute to the core curriculum as well as upper division courses in computational biology or bioinformatics (e.g., Introduction to Computational Biology, Programming for Biologist, Statistics in R, etc.).

 - Proficiency in at least one programming language (e.g., R, Python, Ruby, Perl, C/C++)

 - Ability and willingness to engage undergraduates and graduates in research.

-Interested candidates should apply online with this link and include a letter of application, vitae, 1-page teaching philosophy, 1-page research statement, unofficial transcripts and names of three references.
-This position is open until filled, but completed applications received prior to January 26th, 2023, will receive full consideration.
-We encourage people from underrepresented groups in STEM to apply as we value a diverse faculty body.
+Interested candidates should apply online at https://www.gcsu.edu/humanresources/employment-opportunities and include a letter of application, vitae, 1-page teaching philosophy, 1-page research statement, unofficial transcripts and names of three references.
+Review of applications will begin December 1, 2023, and continue until the position is filled.

 Georgia College & State University (GCSU) is the state's designated public liberal arts university, where students learn the essential skills to compete in a fast-paced and technology-driven global society.
 The university prepares students for successful careers, leadership in communities, problem solving and life-long learning through personalized attention in a residential setting with opportunities for a variety of transformational experiences through its award-winning, high-impact practices.
 One of only three selective universities within the University System of Georgia and a top 10 ranked public university in the Southeast, GCSU offers undergraduate degrees in more than 40 majors, 34 graduate programs, doctorates in education and nursing, professional certificates and continuing education programs.